For daily wit & wisdom, get the Almanac newsletter.

 Since flowers (and vegetables) planted in the ground have a larger area for their roots to run, they are a little more self-sufficient than those confined to containers.

-How Much to Water Flowers in the Ground
+How Much Water Do Flowers Need in the Ground?

 • The easiest way to measure soil wetness is to buy a soil moisture meter; you can find them online for less than $10.